sahajkedia/lyzr-assessment/README.md

    CALENDLY_USER_URL=https://calendly.com/your-username
    ```

-The system will automatically use real Calendly if configured, otherwise falls back to mock.
+The system will automatically use real Calendly if configured, otherwise it falls back to mock.

 ### Running the Application